Permissionless-Software-Foundation/bch-js/README.md

 - ABC Mainnet REST API server: https://abc.fullstack.cash/v5/
 - Check server status: https://metrics.fullstack.cash

-### API Key
+### API Key (JWT Token)

 The [bch-api](https://github.com/Permissionless-Software-Foundation/bch-api) REST API hosted by [FullStack.cash](https://fullstack.cash) uses JWT tokens to pay for increased rate limits when interacting with the back end server.
-See [this article](https://troutsblog.com/research/bitcoin-cash/how-to-bch-full-stack-developer) if you want to understand the system-as-a-whole.
+See [this article](https://cashstack.info) if you want to understand the system-as-a-whole.
 The JWT token can be fed to bch-js _implicitly_ or _explicitly_.

 - Implicitly: bch-js will detect your JWT token if you set the `BCHJSTOKEN` environment variable.
 - Explicitly: You can directly feed in the JWT token with the `apiToken` property when instantiating the library.
 Here is an example: